denten-papers/unfinished-book/main.md

 that allows for the physical exchange between between mind and symbol, reshaping both in the process of transmission.

+"To continue reading at today's speed I must have a machine," Bob Brown wrote in his famous *Readies* (1930), which presaged the electronic book.
+To these ends he imagined "a simple reading machine which I can carry or move around, attach to any old electric light plug and read hundred thousand word novels in ten minutes, if I want to, and I want to."[^tn-brown] In the United States, Brown's portentions were accompanied by technological developments in micrographic print, including B.A.
+Fiske's "Reading Machine," consisting of a hand-held magnifying glass wand (Figure 1) that was to be passed over paper-tape medium, labeled 10 on the illustration.
+"I find it is entirely feasible," Fiske wrote, "by suitable photographic or other process, to reduce a two and one-half inch column of typewritten or printed matter to a column of one-quarter of an inch wide, so that by arranging five such columns side by side of both sides of a paper tape [...] it becomes possible to present one hundred thousand words, the length of an average book, on a tape slightly longer than forty inches" [@fiske_reading_1922, 1].

+![Fiske, Bradley A. Reading Machine.
+United States US1411008A, filed November 20, 1920, and issued March 28, 1922.](images/fiske-1.png)

-Electronic books came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
+Actual electronic books came into being in multiple guises, one of the earliest being a part of the PLATO (Programmed Logic for Automatic Teaching Operations), a computer controlled teaching system, implemented at the University of Illinois, Urbana in the 1960s.
 PLATO's history as an educational tool and a proto-internet information sharing network is well explored by historians such as Joy Lisi Rankin, in her ground-breaking *People's History of Computing in